Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • May help with constipation (common in pregnancy)

-• Gentle, natural approach to digestive wellness
+• Gentle approach to digestive wellness

 • Forever Aloe Vera Gel uses only inner leaf gel (no aloin/latex)

-Nutrition and Lifestyle for a Healthy Pregnancy
+Nutrition and Lifestyle for Healthy Pregnancy

-Building a Pregnancy-Healthy Diet
+Building Pregnancy-Healthy Diet

 Emphasize nutrient-dense foods:

-Protein (supports fetal growth and maternal tissue development):
+Protein (supports fetal growth, maternal tissue development):

 • Lean meats, poultry, fish (avoid high-mercury fish)